License Defense For Chiropractors

 One of the primary areas of our law practice is professional license defense.
 We can be with you every step of the way – from investigation to final resolution – helping to ensure the best outcome for your situation.

-Please note: Our law office is in Portland, Oregon, and we provide legal services for chiropractors in Oregon, Washington, and Texas.
+Please make note: We provide legal services for chiropractors in Oregon, Washington, and Texas.

 Note: Kevin Keaney provides legal help for nurses in Texas who need to defend their professional licenses, as well as chiropractors and other healthcare professionals.